artakhak/JsonQL/docs/index.rst

 .. sourcecode:: csharp

-    // Create an instance of JsonQL.Query.QueryManager here.
+    // Set the value of queryManager to an instance of JsonQL.Compilation.JsonCompiler here.
+    // The value of JsonQL.Compilation.JsonCompiler is normally created by Dependency Injection container
-    // This is normally done once on application start.
+    // and it is normally configured as a singleton.
     IQueryManager queryManager = null!;

     var salariesOfAllEmployeesOlderThan35InAllCompaniesQuery =